Blotch3D/Blotch3D/README.md

 (Remember, the idea is to apply this to every vertex.)

-By convention we might write the four matrix elements (a, b, c, and d) in a 2x2 matrix, like this:
+By convention we might write the four matrix constants (a, b, c, and d) in a 2x2 matrix, like this:

 a b